 But that filling was set, people!

-The day wasn’t a total loss, since I discovered the glass shelves can be removed for cleaning.
-Our fridge’s interior now sparkles.
+The day wasn’t a total loss, since I discovered the fridge’s glass shelves can be removed for cleaning.
+The interior now sparkles.

 And for the Christmas feast in Baytown?